soborg/travToAnki/README.md

 - make sure you're at the top-level, there should be a number of sub-decks visible
 - open `T2A` and click `Full Level Auto`

 It'll add all cards the cards from that level, one by one.
-May take between an hour, hour and a half, depending on the amount of cards to extract (allow 6-10 seconds per note)
+A full Intermediate level may take between an hour, hour and a half, depending on the amount of cards to extract (allow 6-10 seconds per note).
+A full level in Advanced should take no more than 20 minutes.

 It's recommended to refresh Traverse before continuing with other levels (clears the active cache).
 The more you use and navigate Traverse the slower it becomes.